Apple Inc.: Toxins

 Following further campaigns by Greenpeace, in 2008, Apple became the first electronics manufacturer to eliminate all polyvinyl chloride (PVC) and brominated flame retardants (BFRs) in its complete product line.
-In June 2007, Apple began replacing the cold cathode fluorescent lamp (CCFL) backlit LCD displays in its computers with mercury-free LED-backlit LCD displays and arsenic-free glass, starting with the upgraded MacBook Pro.
-Apple offers comprehensive and transparent information about the CO_{2}e, emissions, materials, and electrical usage concerning every product they currently produce or have sold in the past (and which they have enough data needed to produce the report), in their portfolio on their homepage.
-Allowing consumers to make informed purchasing decisions on the products they offer for sale.
+In June 2007, Apple began replacing the cold cathode fluorescent lamp (CCFL) backlit LCDs in its computers with mercury-free LED-backlit LCD and arsenic-free glass, starting with the upgraded MacBook Pro.
+Apple offers comprehensive and transparent information about the CO_{2}e, emissions, materials, and electrical usage concerning every product it currently produces or has sold in the past (and which it has enough data needed to produce the report), in its portfolio on its homepage.
+Allowing consumers to make informed purchasing decisions on the products it offers for sale.
 In June 2009, Apple's iPhone 3GS was free of PVC, arsenic, and BFRs.
-Since 2009, all Apple products have mercury-free LED-backlit LCD displays, arsenic-free glass, and non-PVC cables.
+Since 2009, all Apple products have mercury-free LED-backlit LCDs, arsenic-free glass, and non-PVC cables.
 All Apple products have EPEAT Gold status and beat the latest Energy Star guidelines in each product's respective regulatory category.

-In November 2011, Apple was featured in Greenpeace's Guide to Greener Electronics, which ranks electronics manufacturers on sustainability, climate and energy policy, and how "green" their products are.
+In November 2011, Apple was featured in Greenpeace's Guide to Greener Electronics, which ranks electronics manufacturers on sustainability, climate and energy policy, and how "green" its products are.
 The company ranked fourth of fifteen electronics companies (moving up five places from the previous year) with a score of 4.6/10.
 Greenpeace praised Apple's sustainability, noting that the company exceeded its 70% global recycling goal in 2010.
-Apple continues to score well on product ratings, with all of their products now being free of PVC plastic and BFRs.
+Apple continues to score well on product ratings, with all of its products now being free of PVC plastic and BFRs.
 However, the guide criticized Apple on the Energy criteria for not seeking external verification of its greenhouse gas emissions data, and for not setting any targets to reduce emissions.
 In January 2012, Apple requested that its cable maker, Volex, begin producing halogen-free USB and power cables.